Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Melting Glaciers in Iceland

-To get a record straight: All of 300 of Iceland's glaciers are melting.
+Let’s set the record straight: All of Iceland's glaciers are melting.
 In August 2019, a funeral was held for a disappeared glacier.
-Here we will discuss briefly some of the glaciers that are still standing.
+Even glaciers that still exist are shrinking year on year, and glacier guides will be able to point at the shrinkage on-site at many of Iceland’s most famous glaciers.

 Vatnajökull Glacier

-Vatnajökull glacier is the largest ice cap in Iceland and the second largest in Europe.
+Vatnajökull Glacier is the largest ice cap in Iceland and the second largest in Europe.
 Since 1989, the Vatnajökull ice cap has lost around 150-200 cubic kilometers of ice, and the area covered by ice has been reduced by more than 400 square kilometers (154 sq. mi).
+Want to experience the glacier for yourself?
+Discover our Vatnajökull Glacier hiking trip, which offers visitors a sustainable way to experience this frozen wonder.

 Vatnajökull Glacier view from the distance in Iceland